 Our dependence on enterprise technology has gotten us accustomed to a certain level of automated decision-making.
 We don't think too much about having decisions pertaining to the kind of marketing materials we receive, our chances of getting a job interview and so on being made by algorithms.
 And from the business end, sometimes we run these sorts of automated assessments as a matter of routine.
 I talk a bit more about this, and how we're handling it here at SpringCM, in the video below.

 As I mentioned in the video, under GDPR, EU citizens have a right not to be subjected to automated decision making unless it is required for mutually entering into a contract, if it is necessary to prevent fraud or tax evasion or if the user explicitly consents to their data being used in that fashion.

 The basis of this requirement is the idea that no EU citizen should have a potentially significant decision with a negative impact made without human eyes on it.
 This extends to many areas such as judging work performance and financial situations.

-So if any of your business operations depend on this kind of automation, it will be necessary to determine a way to excuse EU citizens from the automated elements of the process.
+So if any of your business operations depend on this kind of automation, it's necessary to determine a way to excuse EU citizens from the automated elements of the process.

-With such substantial changes – and such significant penalties – coming down the pike, U.S. businesses doing even tangential business in the EU may already be feeling confusion and uncertainty.
+With such substantial changes – and such significant penalties – U.S. businesses doing even tangential business in the EU may be feeling confusion and uncertainty.

-But being prepared, and working with vendors who are likewise making GDPR readiness a top priority, can make doing business under GDPR with full compliance feel like business-as-usual by the time the May 25, 2018, deadline rolls around.
+But being prepared, and working with vendors who have likewise made GDPR readiness a top priority, can make doing business under GDPR with full compliance feel like business-as-usual.

 Editor's Note: This post was originally published in August 2017.
 It has been updated for accuracy and comprehensiveness.